iipeace/guider/README.md

 =======

 ```
-If you can run 'pip' on your system then just input a command as below
+If you can run 'pip' on your system then just enter the following command:
     # pip install guider
-Then you can use 'guider' command

-Otherwise, download the source from https://github.com/iipeace/guider
+Otherwise, download the source from https://github.com/iipeace/guider,
-Then you can just run "guider.py" but it is a little bit heavy
+and just run "guider.py" on shell.

-If you want to run guider lightly then input a command as below
+If you want to run guider faster and lighter,
+then build and install it on your system as below.
     # make && make install
-Then you can use 'guider' command
 ```